If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 - waking glucose.

-As shown in the charts below, lower is not always better.
-However, due to the constraint availability of hyperpalatable nutrient-poor processed foods, most of us are well on the higher side of optimal.
+As shown in the charts below of body mass index, waist:height ratio and waking glucose, lower is not always better.
+However, due to the constant availability of hyperpalatable nutrient-poor processed foods, most of us are well on the higher side of optimal.

 Flatline CGM envy… Why are still chasing the wrong numbers?

-I’m seeing more and more people (who don’t have Type 1 Diabetes) walking around with (expensive and painful) continuous glucose monitors eating more fat and less protein and less carbs to make sure they maintain flat line blood sugars.
+These days, I’m seeing more and more people (who don’t have Type 1 Diabetes) walking around with (expensive and often painful) continuous glucose monitors eating more fat and less protein and less carbs to maintain flat line blood sugars.

 They post their flat line blood sugars on Facebook and Instagram.